 Well, without a sound monetary anchor, such as gold, savings will remain unprotected at the behest of politicians’ printing presses.
 We are seeing the prospect of runaway inflation accompanied by monetary breakdown increasing globally (Venezuela and Zimbabwe being the most recent reminders).

+This prospect can only be changed by a drastic alteration of the local and world monetary system: by a return to free-market, commodity money such as gold, and a strict separation of money and its supply from the central authority.
 Whilst not the case, Alan Greenspan’s words will continue to ring true.
 It would be wise to take the protection of your savings into your own hand, and to answer the question posed in conclusion to Part I of this series: Got gold?